 For winemaker Lisa Bauer, who tends her grandmother’s Uhudler vines, it was a special challenge to transform the typically intense strawberry note of this acidic wine into a harmonious vermouth.

 wormwood, lemon balm, licorice, orange blossom, elderberry, lemongrass, sugar, Uhudler, contains sulphites

-But before she can distill, she has to make a wine from the Uhudler grapes.
-As soon as the mash of the Uhudlers is fermenting, interruption is impossible.
-Lisa says: “I tried that a few years ago and failed miserably.
-When Uhudler is fermenting, it has its own dynamics.
-One notices in spontaneous fermentation that other yeast strains are active.
+Before she can distill however, she must first make a wine from the Uhudler grapes.
+Once this Uhudler mash begins fermenting, interruption is impossible.
+“I tried that a few years ago and failed miserably,” she says.
+“When Uhudler is fermenting, it has its own dynamics.
+During spontaneous fermentation, one can see that other yeast strains are active.
 To stop this, you would have to put it in the freezer.”
-Uhudler fermented down to 1 gram of residual sugar, and already during the fermentation one notices the “foxy” aromas, the famous smell of strawberries and wild berries.
-Then it is important to remove the wine immediately from the yeast and fill it in a stainless steel tank.
-Uhudler gets along very well.
-With a 1,000 liter tank, without filtration, after four to five weeks, you will have a very fine wine, without many cloudy substances, explains Lisa.
+Uhudler ferments down to 1 gram of residual sugar and the infamous “foxy” aroma, of strawberry and wild berries, already becomes apparent during fermentation.
+At this point, it is important to remove the wine immediately from the yeast and pour it into a stainless steel tank.
+Uhudler clarifies very well.
+As Lisa explains, a 1,000 liter tank, without filtration, will produce a very fine wine with very little cloudiness after four or five weeks.

 Distiller, Winemaker | Fehring, Styria

-At the end of 2016 Bauer returned to Austria and founded her own gin brand.
+At the end of 2016, Bauer returned to Austria and founded her own gin brand.
 She wants, as she emphasizes, “to distill opulent gins that stay in your memory.
 A lot of juniper and many botanicals are supposed to shape the complex taste pattern.”